GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 For each synchronized object, there is a notion of **owner** of the object.
 The owner is the player who is in charge of the object instance: they can move it, change their properties, etc. Other players will simply reproduce this on their own game.

-By default, when you use the Multiplayer behavior, the owner of the object is the host (Which is defined as Player 1 in the lobby).
+By default, when you use the Multiplayer behavior, the owner of the object is the host.

 - If your object is not meant to be owned by a specific player, but it's critical for everyone to see it at the right position, you can leave it like this, and the host will be the owner of the object.
 - If your object is meant to be owned by a specific player only (a character for instance), you can change the owner of the object to this player number.